Index

 inherits from that class, and

-from x::obj
+from x::obj.

-s work with multiple inheritance without any special
+x::refs and x::ptrs work with multiple inheritance without any special

 effort.
 Each reference-counted class

-virtually inherits from x::obj
+virtually inherits from x::obj, which

 automatically does the right thing when multiple reference-counted